hapostgres/pg_auto_failover/docs/ref/pg_autoctl.rst

   + set      Set a pg_auto_failover node, or formation setting
-  + perform  Perform an action orchestrated by the monitor run      Run the pg_autoctl service (monitor or keeper) stop     signal the pg_autoctl service for it to stop reload   signal the pg_autoctl for it to reload its configuration status   Display the current status of the pg_autoctl service
+  + perform  Perform an action orchestrated by the monitor run      Run the pg_autoctl service (monitor or keeper) watch    Display a dashboard to watch monitor's events and state stop     signal the pg_autoctl service for it to stop reload   signal the pg_autoctl for it to reload its configuration status   Display the current status of the pg_autoctl service